Private Security and Investigative Services

-Any person may file a complaint with the Private Security and Investigative Services Branch if they have reason to believe that a licensee has failed to comply with the Private Security and Investigative Services Act (the Act) or it's regulations.
+Any person may file a complaint with the branch if they have reason to believe that a licensee has failed to comply with the Private Security and Investigative Services Act (the Act) or it's regulations.

-- 29 complaints alleging violations of the the Act
+- 110 were allegations of violations of the Act

 Details about the complaints process